 You can visualize model predictions on a small set of images:

 af --config-name classifier-recipe \ model.module.backbone=timm:gernet_m \ +checkpoint=$CHECKPOINT command=predict

 The images with superimposed labels will be in the directory:

 Finally, you can use the export command to export the trained model:

 af --config-name classifier-recipe \ model.module.backbone=timm:gernet_m \ +checkpoint=$CHECKPOINT command=export

 The exported, trained model will be found at:

 Next, we will compile and optimize the traced model for evaluation on the target device.
-If you would like to retrain the model with your own data, we have provided instructions for adding your own data to the recipe.
+We have provided instructions for adding your own data to the recipe if you would like to retrain the model with your own data.